-It is intended to continue incorporating art and sculpture into the Domain.
+It is intended to continue incorporating selected art and sculpture into the Domain in targeted locations.
 In the first instance local Canterbury artists will be encouraged to provide suitable works but this will depend on the requirements of a particular situation and the availability of suitable works.
 The new sculptures should be interactive and engaging for viewers.

-It is proposed to develop a sculpture trail through the Domain to encourage people to visit more than just a single area of the Domain.
-The sculpture trail will be documented in digital map and paper map format to make it easily accessed by the public.
+It is proposed to develop a map of the sculptures located in the Domain to encourage people to visit more than just a single area of the Domain.
+The sculpture trail map will be documented in digital and paper format to make it easily accessed by the public.
+Information would be made available online and at information and signage points around the Domain.

-HERITAGE TRAIL
+22 HERITAGE TRAIL

 In 2014 the Domain celebrated its 150th Anniversary which was marked with a series of events across the year.
-The heritage elements within the Domain include commemoration stones, entranceways and remnants of previous structures.
+The heritage elements within the Domain include commemoration stones, entranceway's and remnants of previous structures.
 Records have been maintained of the various heritage features but more can be done to promote them and raise people's awareness of the history of the Domain.
 The establishment of a heritage trail across the Domain is proposed utilising signage and digital mapping technology.
 The information gathered also has potential as part of the educational resource.

-BOTANICAL TRAILS
+23 BOTANICAL TRAILS

 The Domain contains a large range of mature trees, shrubs and other plants of botanical and historical interest.
-It is proposed to develop a series of botanical trails to highlight key species of interest and their connection to the historical development of the Domain.
-This trail will be mapped in a similar manner to the Sculpture and Heritage Trails proposed (Projects 21 & 22).
+It is proposed to develop botanical trails to highlight key species of interest and their connection to the historical development of the Domain.
+Informative plagues would be placed at the base of each plant of interest.
+The trail would be mapped in a similar manner to the Sculpture and Heritage Trails proposed (Projects 21 & 22).

-EDUCATION
+24 EDUCATION